Amshra267/Age-Gender-Detection/README.md

     --show  = True (for showing our output), default = false

+## DATASET USED

+ - We trained Age and Gender from a Gait Rcognition Dataset **TUM-GAID DATASET** which we got from a CS Department Professor from our Institute [Dr. Pratik Chattopadhyay](https://www.iitbhu.ac.in/dept/cse/people/pratikcse).
+We Also took conset from them for using their dataset in our training.
+PDF Attached here - [].
+ - Trained UNet on Open Source data - [OCHuman Dataset](https://cg.cs.tsinghua.edu.cn/dataset/form.html?dataset=ochuman)
+ - Other models and datasets are available open source like coco for object detection.
+Mars dataset.

 ## References
  - Yolov4 (For Object Detection) - https://arxiv.org/abs/2004.10934
  - Deep-Sort (For Object Tracking) - https://arxiv.org/abs/1703.07402